GarimaChauhan16/Plotly--Belly_Button_Biodiversity/README.md

 * Update all of the plots any time that a new sample is selected.

-* You are welcome to create any layout that you would like for your dashboard.
-An example dashboard page might look something like the following.

 ![Example Dashboard Page](Images/dashboard_part1.png)
 ![Example Dashboard Page](Images/dashboard_part2.png)